-As depicted in Figures 1 to 3 above, ORR continues to experience an insurmountable number of minors arriving at the border.
+As depicted in Figures 1 to 3 above, ORR continues to experience an extraordinarily high number of minors arriving at the border.
 Their arrival in historically high numbers coincide with the nation's efforts to control the spread of COVID-19, which is also a priority for ORR facilities.
 From March 2020 until March 2021, ORR and its care provider network operated with a reduced bed capacity in accordance with social distancing guidelines from the CDC, and public health officials.
-On March 5, 2021, ORR issued guidelines in consultation with CDC, which urged facilities to expand bed capacity as much as possible and provided additional instructions for safeguarding against COVID-19.
-However, increasing bed capacity at a sufficient speed to match the extremely high numbers of minors arriving at the border remains a challenge.
-ORR received 16,233 referrals in July and has received 18,463 as of August 31, 2021.
+On March 5, 2021, ORR issued guidelines in consultation with the CDC, which urged facilities to expand bed capacity as much as possible and provided additional instructions for safeguarding against COVID-19.
+However, increasing bed capacity at a sufficient speed to match the extremely high number of minors arriving at the border remains a challenge.
+ORR received 13,424 referrals in September and has received 5,265 as of October 15, 2021.
 Despite ORR's aggressive efforts to timely place the minors in ORR facilities, the number of children arriving at the border is outpacing the speed at which ORR can secure additional beds and staff.
 Notwithstanding this surge, ORR's efforts has significantly reduced the delays in transferring minors from CBP to ORR custody, with placement now occurring within 72 hours of apprehension by CBP.